leonardogagliano/prime-numbers-generator/README.md

 <h1>prime-numbers-generator</h1>
-<p>A prime number generator coded with C++.
-It find the primes between a specified range and register them in a .txt file.</p>
+<p>A prime numbers generator coded with C++.
+It finds the primes between a specified range and register them in a '.txt' file.</p>

 <h2>Components</h2>
   <table>